-Name and Principal Position Year Salary (\$) Bonus (\$) Stock Awards(a)(b)(c) (\$) All Other Compensation(d) (\$) Total (\$) Steven Katzman(e)(f) 2018 302,544 125,589 0 12,479 440,612 Chief Operating Officer 2017 198,214 0 3,377,295 9,231 3,584,740 Susan Greenspon Rammelt(f) General Counsel 2018 315,480 500,000 531,736 9,231 1,356,447
+Name and Principal Position(a) Steven Katzman(f) Chief Operating Officer Year 2018 2017 Salary (\$) 302,544 198,214 Bonus (\$) 125,589 0 Stock Awards(b)(c)(d) (\$) 0 3,377,295 All Other Compensation(e) (\$) 185,479 9,231 Total (\$) 613,612 Susan Greenspon Rammelt(f) General Counsel 2018 315,480 500,000 531,736 12,307 1,359,523

+(a) David Katzman provides management services to us through Camelot.
+Camelot pays an entity that is wholly owned by Mr. D. Katzman for providing services to us and to other entities.
+No amounts are reflected in the above table for him because he provides services to several entities on behalf of Camelot for which Camelot provides compensation, but not on a per-entity basis.
+As such, there is no discernable amount of compensation paid to Mr. D. Katzman for the discrete services he provides to us.
-(a) For 2018, amounts reflect the full grant-date fair value of the units in SDC Financial granted pursuant to Susan Greenspon Rammelt's Restricted Unit Grant Agreement, dated as of April 15, 2018, in accordance with ASC Topic 718.
-For additional information regarding assumptions used to calculate the value of such awards, please refer to Note 1 to our consolidated financial statements included elsewhere in this prospectus.

-(b) For 2017, amounts reflect the full grant-date fair value of the units in SDC Financial granted pursuant to Steven Katzman's Restricted Unit Grant Agreement, dated as of March 31, 2017, in accordance with ASC Topic 718.
-For additional information regarding assumptions used to calculate the value of such awards, please refer to Note 1 to our consolidated financial statements included elsewhere in this prospectus.

-(c) We have not granted options, nonequity incentive plan compensation, or nonqualified deferred compensation to any of the NEOs.
-Therefore, we have excluded those columns from this table.

-(d) Amounts disclosed in this column include the aggregate incremental costs of perquisites and other personal benefits, including, among other things: (i) \$ in 2018 for personal use of aircraft chartered by the company by Mr. D. Katzman, (ii) \$ in 2018 for personal use of aircraft chartered by the company by Mr. D. Katzman, (iii) \$ in 2018 for personal use of aircraft chartered by the company by Mr. D. Katzman, (ii) \$ in 2018 for personal use of aircraft chartered by the company by Mr. D. Katzman, (iii) \$ in 2018 for personal use of aircraft chartered by the company by Mr. D. Katzman, (iii) \$ in 2018 for personal use of aircraft chartered by the company by Ms. Greenspon Rammelt, (iv) transportation costs for Mr. D. Katzman of \$ in 2018 for Mr. S. Katzman to commute to our principal executive office in Nashville, which includes a tax gross-up amount of \$, (vi) transportation costs for Ms. Greenspon Rammelt of \$ in 2018 for Ms. Greenspon Rammelt to commute to our principal executive office in Nashville, which includes a tax gross-up amount of \$, (vi) transportation costs for Ms. Greenspon Rammelt of \$ in 2018 for Ms. Greenspon Rammelt to Commute to commute to commute to commute to our principal executive office in Nashville, which includes a tax gross-up amount of \$, (vi) transportation costs for Ms. Greenspon Rammelt of \$ in 2018 for Ms. Greenspon Rammelt to Commute to Commute to Commute to Commute to Greenspon Rammelt to \$ in 2018 representing employer contributions to Ms. Greenspon Rammelt \$ 401(k) account, and (ix) expense reimbursements for meals, parking costs, and hotel accommodations.
+- (b) For 2018, amounts reflect the full grant-date fair value of the units in SDC Financial granted pursuant to Susan Greenspon Rammelt's Restricted Unit Grant Agreement, dated as of April 15, 2018, in accordance with ASC Topic 718.
+For additional information regarding assumptions used to calculate the value of such awards, please refer to Note 1 to our consolidated financial statements included elsewhere in this prospectus. - (c) For 2017, amounts reflect the full grant-date fair value of the units in SDC Financial granted pursuant to Steven Katzman's Restricted Unit Grant Agreement, dated as of March 31, 2017, in accordance with ASC Topic 718.
+For additional information regarding assumptions used to calculate the value of such awards, please refer to Note 1 to our consolidated financial statements included elsewhere in this prospectus. - (d) We have not granted options, nonequity incentive plan compensation, or nonqualified deferred compensation to any of the NEOs.
+Therefore, we have excluded those columns from this table. - (e) Amounts disclosed in this column include the aggregate incremental costs of perquisites and other personal benefits, including, among other things: (i) \$205,000 in 2018 for personal use of aircraft paid for by the company by Mr. D. Katzman, (ii) \$100,000 in 2018 for personal use of aircraft paid for by the company by Mr. D. Katzman, (iii) \$100,000 in 2018 for personal use of aircraft paid for by the company by Mr. S. Katzman, (iii) other transportation and living costs for Mr. D. Katzman of \$41,000 in 2018 for Mr. D. Katzman to commute to our principal executive office in Nashville, (iv) other transportation and living costs for Mr. S. Katzman of \$73,000 in 2018 for Mr. S. Katzman to commute to our principal executive office in Nashville, (v) \$12,479 in 2018 representing employer contributions to Ms. Greenspon Rammel's 401(k) account. - (f) During 2018, Steven Katzman and Susan Greenspon Rammelt were consultants providing management services to us through Camelot.

-We pay a company controlled by Mr. David Katzman in the operation of a private plane when used for Company business within the contiguous 48 states of the United States, Canada, Costa Rica, and other destinations as necessary.
-Under this practice, payment is based on a set flight time hourly rate plus certain costs incurred, and the amount of our reimbursement is not subject to a maximum cap per fiscal year.
-During fiscal year 2018, the average flight time hourly rate was approximately \$, and we paid approximately \$ to the affiliated company, under this practice.

-- (e) David Katzman is a consultant providing management services to us through Camelot.
-Camelot pays Mr. D. Katzman directly for providing services to us and to other entities.
-No amounts are reflected in the above table for him because he provides services to several entities on behalf of Camelot for which Camelot compensates him, but not on a per-entity basis.
-As such, there is no discernable amount of compensation paid to Mr. D. Katzman for the discrete services he provides to us. - (f) During 2018, Steven Katzman and Susan Greenspon Rammelt were consultants providing management services to us through Camelot.
 Pursuant to our Management Agreement with Camelot, we paid Camelot a management fee and Camelot then paid Mr. Katzman and Ms. Greenspon Rammelt for providing services to us.
 The total management fee paid by us to Camelot includes payments for other individual consultants.
 The salary and bonus amounts in the table reflect the portion of the management fee attributed to Mr. Katzman and Ms. Greenspon Rammelt.
-We paid Camelot \$1.5 million in management fees and expenses in 2017 and \$3.3 million in management fees and expenses in 2018, including, but not limited to, for the services of Mr. Katzman and Ms. Greenspon Rammelt and the other Camelot consultants provided for in the Management Agreement.
+We paid Camelot \$3.3 million in management fees and expenses in 2018, including, but not limited to, for the services of Mr. Katzman and Ms. Greenspon Rammelt and the other Camelot consultants provided for in the Management Agreement.